 Finally, between 1978 and 1984, Patek Philippe presented the fourth generation, the so-called 2499/100 – a striking design that incorporates round chronograph pushers, applied baton numerals, an outer seconds division and a sapphire crystal.
 The above Ref.
 2499/100 example, offered in Important Watches, is marked by its retailer, Tiffany & Co., a firm that shares a long-standing relationship with Patek Philippe.
 The affiliation with Tiffany & Co., the first American firm to retail Patek Philippe’s creations, dates back to the mid-19th century.

 Patek Philippe and Tiffany & Co. initiated their long-term business agreement in 1851 with a handshake.
 In 1876, Tiffany formalized their handshake agreement and the two firms have had a prosperous relationship since.
-Today, Tiffany & Co. remains the only retailer in partnership with Patek Philippe, and thus, the only firm that can co-sign the dial of a Patek Philippe watch.
+Today, Tiffany & Co. remains one of the most prestigious retailers to partner with Patek Philippe, and thus, a distinctive honour to co-sign the dial of a Patek Philippe watch.